Cuba's vintage cars are still classy.

 This post was previously published in 2016.
-I had fun researching popular songs from the fifties that tell of a North American obsession with cars.
-Other posts about Havana can be viewed here and here.
+I didn't know how much I could love sketching cars.
+Then, I had fun researching popular songs from the fifties that tell of a North American obsession with cars.

 "Well mister, I want a yellow convertible, four door DeVille; With a continental spare and a wide chrome wheel..." from Chuck Berry's "Maybellene", a hit song in 1955.